ietf-wg-asdf/SDF/sdf.md

 Modular composition of definitions enables an existing definition (could be in the same file or another file) to become part of a new definition by including a reference to the existing definition within the model namespace.

 ### Use of the "sdfRef" keyword to re-use a definition

 An existing definition may be used as a template for a new definition, that is, a new definition is created in the target namespace which uses the defined qualities of some existing definition.
 This pattern will use the keyword "sdfRef" as a quality of a new definition with a value consisting of a reference to the existing definition that is to be used as a template.
-Optionally, new qualities may be added and values of optional qualities and quality values may be defined.

-ISSUE: Do we want to enable qualities from the source definition to be overridden in future versions?
-The above only says "added".
-(Yes, we do want to enable overriding, but need to warn specifiers not to use this in a way that contradicts the referenced semantics.)
+In the same definition that uses "sdfRef", new qualities may be added and existing qualities from the referenced definition may be overridden.
+(Note that JSON maps (objects) do not have a defined order, so the processor may see these overrides before seeing the `sdfRef`.)

+As a convention, overrides are intended to be used only for further restricting the set of data values, as shown in {{exa-sdfref}}:  any value for a `cable-length` also is a valid value for a `length`, with the additional restriction that the length cannot be smaller than 5 cm.
+(This is labeled as a convention as it cannot be checked in the general case; a quality of implementation consideration for a tool might be to provide at least some form of checking.)
+Note that a description is provided that overrides the description of the referenced definition; as this quality is intended for human consumption there is no conflict with the intended goal.

 ~~~
 "sdfData":